open-cloud/xos/xos-apps/auto-scale/README.md

 ## To verify the autoscaling application:
 1) Login to cloudlab compute nodes <br/>
 2) On each compute node, open /etc/ceilometer/pipeline.yaml file<br/>
-3) Change the polling interval for "cpu_source" meters from 600 to 60 as shown below<br/>
+3) Change the polling interval for "cpu_source" meters from 600 to poll interval period that u wish (eg. 60) as shown below.<br/>
 From:
 ```
     - name: cpu_source